terranodo/tegola-docs/content/index.md

 weight: 0
 ---

 Tegola is a high performance Mapbox Vector Tile server written in [Go](https://golang.org).
 In a nutshell, Tegola takes geospatial data and slices it into vector tiles that can be efficiently delivered to any client.
-Tegola is creating and serving the vector tiles in the following map of Bonn, Germany:
+Tegola is creating and serving the vector tiles in the following map of San Diego, California:

 {{< map >}}